TypeScreen

 Auto-translation must be controlled, reviewable and clear when overridden

-Key Design Decisions 🗝️
+Key Design Decisions:

-Decision 1 : Platform + Plugin
+Decision 1 : Platform or Plugin or Both

 Constant context switching between platforms disrupted user workflow and reduced efficiency.